-Sustainment Experiments: Plot
+Sustainment Experiments: The PLOT

 Modesty creates success.
 Balance and adjust things by cutting through pride and complication.
 Reduce what is overdeveloped.
 Don’t try to advance yourself.
 Beware of conceit and arrogance.
 Be consistent and resilient.
 Don’t follow policy.
 Do the right thing.

-Location: VISUAL Carlow, Ireland
+The PLOT is supported by VISUAL Carlow, Ireland